lanestevens/class_fundamentals/tasks.md

 __Requirement:__  The name of this method is _\_fmt\_default_

+To resolve the next 2 failing tests we need to create the _\_fmt\_default_ method.

 ```python
     def _fmt_default(self, val):
         return val
 ```
+Considerations:
+  * Why is this method useful?
 #### Step 2 - US Currency Formatter
 __Requirement:__  This is a method that accepts one parameter